plasmamainlinedesign/plasmamainlinedesign.github.io/_posts/2024-03-08-variablepitch.md

 ![New Horizon](https://dhhim4ltzu1pj.cloudfront.net/media/images/U-ELE213.width-450.format-webp.webp){: width="200" .normal} ![Dead Eye](https://dhhim4ltzu1pj.cloudfront.net/media/images/DYN155.width-450.format-webp.webp){: width="200" .normal} ![Melting Point](https://dhhim4ltzu1pj.cloudfront.net/media/images/OUT105.width-450.format-webp.webp){: width="200" .normal}

+(_Clarification_: Though the Gem subtype and border have only appeared at Fabled rarity, I am not suggesting printing powerful cards at this rarity.
+I would expect all examples here to fall in the Majestic or Legendary rarity level.)

 ### Combat chain interaction
 Another opportunity for interaction between resources and game state is of course the combat chain.
 A first idea may be to generate resources based on the length of the combat chain, but this could get out of hand quickly in the Ninja decks.
 Instead, I would like to focus on generating resources when the combat chain closes: